Philip Vera Cruz: Early life

-Vera Cruz was born in Saoang, San Juan, Ilocos Sur, Philippines (then a territory of the United States) on December 25, 1904.
-As a small boy, he tended to water buffalo (carabaos) for his father, which he described as much easier than the work he would do in California.
-In 1926, Vera Cruz moved to the United States, where he performed a wide variety of jobs, including working in an Alaskan cannery, a restaurant, and a box factory.
+He performed a wide variety of jobs after entering America, including working in an Alaskan cannery, a restaurant, and a box factory.
 He was briefly a member of the Industrial Workers of the World.
 For a year, beginning in 1931, Vera Cruz studied at Gonzaga University, which erected a bench in his honor in 2021.
 In 1942, he was drafted into the United States Army, but was later discharged due to age.